nadar/aspsms-php-class/README.md

-Sms sending class for ASPSMS.COM service
+SMS wrapper class for ASPSMS.COM service
 ================

-Very simple to use sms sending class for the aspsms.com gateway by indielab.ch.
+A very simple to use ams sending class for the aspsms.com gateway by indielab.ch.

 Installation instructions
 -------------------------